jrconlin/campaign_manager/README.rst

 *CHANNEL*
     Channel for the messages (e.g. 'firefox', 'aurora', 'nightly')

+*VERSION*
+    Channel version to target

 *PLATFORM*
     Specific device platform (e.g. 'b2g-utx')

-*VERSION*
-    Channel version to target
+*IDLE*
+    Optional days that the user agent has been idle.

 Returns a JSON object containing